dhiganthrao/dhiganthrao/README.md

 ## Experience

-I am an Engineer Intern at [Sema4.ai](https://sema4.ai) where I'm working on AI agents and architectures.
-Currently, I'm working on automating agents to perform important tasks on asynchronous triggers, which don't require you to do any work whatsoever.
-More information on this once I complete my internship 😉
+I am a Software Engineer (previously an Engineer Intern) at [Sema4.ai](https://sema4.ai) where I'm working on AI agents and architectures.
+Currently, I'm working on the agent server responsible for handling AI agents of different cognitive architectures and LLMs.
+It's super interesting and I can't wait to share more about it!

 I was a Software Engineering Intern at [Siemens Healthineers](https://www.siemens-healthineers.com/), where I tackled problems related to Deep Learning for Application Screen Testing and Statistical Analyses of User Metrics.
 I designed a Machine Learning Pipeline with an impressive 99% testing accuracy.
 This project honed my expertise in data analysis and pattern recognition, enabling me to turn data into actionable insights.